Calendar Views | FieldCamp

 What It Is

-The Map view plots all scheduled jobs and technician locations on a Google Maps interface.
-Each job appears as a pin, color-coded by status.
-This spatial view reveals routing opportunities, geographic clusters, and coverage gaps that are invisible in time-based views.
+The Map view plots all scheduled jobs and technician start locations on a Google Maps interface.
+Each job appears as a numbered pin in the technician's colour, and a home marker drops at each selected technician's start address when their route is optimized.
+This spatial layout reveals routing opportunities, geographic clusters, and coverage gaps that are invisible in time-based views.

 When to Use It